nightwolfz/mobx-connect/README.md

 Super lightweight (2 kb uncompressed) [MobX](https://github.com/mobxjs/mobx) `@connect` decorator for react components.
 Similar to `@connect` from react-redux.

-## Idea

-By decorating your react component with `@connect` 2 things happen:

-+ Your components becomes observable (@observable is added automatically to the component, so no need to define it).
-+ Your state and the store actions you defined become accessible from Reacts' context.
-+ Any changes to the state automatically and efficiently update the component.

 ## Installation

     npm install mobx-connect --save

+## How it works

+By decorating your react component with `@connect` 2 things happen:

++ Your components becomes observable (so no need to define @observable, since @connect does it for you).
++ Your state and the store actions are inject into `this.context`.

 ## Usage example